Create a capture session

 In a multihead sensor system, sensors point in multiple directions, at angles forward and backward and to the sides.
 The images collected at an angle are referred to as oblique images.
 Multihead systems may also include a sensor to collect nadir images.

-The following image is an example of oblique imagery.
+The following image is an example of oblique imagery:

-Example oblique imagery
+Example of oblique imagery

-The following image is a diagram of a multihead sensor, showing the camera cones and image footprints.
+The following image is a diagram of a multihead sensor, showing the camera cones and image footprints:

 Multihead sensor camera cone and image footprint diagram

-Positioning information may be based on navigation information or high accuracy positions derived in an external aerotriangulation process.
+Positioning information may be based on navigation information or high-accuracy positions derived in an external aerotriangulation process.

 The data you'll add to your capture session consists of the following: